aselshall/eds/L/L1/Installing_python.md

 ````
 cmd.exe /K "cd C:\Users\aelshall\" & jupyter lab && exit
 ````
-Note 1: You need to replace “aelshall” with your username on your machine.
+**Note 1**: You need to replace “aelshall” with your username on your machine.
-Note 2: “C:\Users\aelshall “ is the location where you want your jupyterlab to access in your file system and you can change this as you want.
+**Note 2**: “C:\Users\aelshall “ is the location where you want your jupyterlab to access in your file system and you can change this as you want.

 In case you are wondering:
 - `cmd.exe` is a Command Prompt to execute MS-DOS commands